Rapid antigen test for SARS-CoV-2 in saliva | ExBulletin

 Scientists have found that CLEIA is a reliable test because it correlates well with RT-PCR.
 SARS-CoV-2 can be detected within an hour using only CLEIA.
 However, using CLEIA for screening and RT-PCR for confirmation improves the accuracy of the diagnosis.

-Combination test of CLEIA and RT-PCR Saliva sample Has already been implemented in Japan’s airport quarantine, and the author recommends adopting it on a wider scale for rapid screening of SARS-CoV-2.
+A combination test of CLEIA and RT-PCR on saliva samples has already been performed at airport quarantine in Japan, and the author recommends using it on a wider scale for rapid screening of SARS-CoV-2. doing.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online